Download the package

 Overview

-The Web UI provides a browser-based dashboard for managing backups.
-It should be run on the same machine as the backup server.
+The Web UI provides a browser-based dashboard for managing backups, snapshots, restores, cloud targets, and Azure-to-Azure DR. It should be run on the same machine or trusted network as the backup server.

 Prerequisite: npm must be available on the server.